?? FAQs ??

 What is the lawn bowling season?

 The outdoor season starts at the end of April, weather permitting.
 The green is closed at the end of September.
 There is also a programme of social activities over the winter.
-This season starts with the SAGM, bowling and BBQ on Sunday April 26, 2020 at 1:30 pm.
-[Start postponed owing to COVID-19]
+This season starts with the spring AGM, bowling and a barbecue.
+This season's start was postponed owing to COVID-19.

 Do I have to buy my own bowls?

-Not at the beginning.
 Most new players use club bowls until they decide what they like.
-A new set of bowls will cost about $400 but used bowls are often available for purchase at a much lower cost.
+A new set of bowls will cost about $400 or more but used bowls are often available for purchase at a much lower cost.
 Some players use club bowls exclusively but if you are going to enter tournaments having bowls you are familiar with is a good idea.

 When can I play at KLBC?

-Members receive a key so they can use the club as desired.
-There is a league that is played all through the season on Tuesday mornings.
-There are Open Draws on Tuesday and Thursday afternoons and Sunday evenings.
-There are league games on Monday evenings and an Open Pairs on Wednesday evenings.
-We hold some one or two day tournaments throughout the season and we also host Rental bookings.
-Outside of these times the green is available for your use.
+Members receive a door key so they can use the club as desired.
+There is an inter-club league that is played all through the season on Tuesday mornings.
+There are also open draws on Tuesday and Thursday afternoons.
+There are Pennant league games on Monday evenings and an friendly Aussie pairs competitions on Wednesday evenings.
+The club hosts some one or two-day tournaments throughout the season and we also host rental bookings.
+Outside of these times, the green is available for member's individual use.
 See Weekly Schedule and Calendar for more precise information.
 There is also a chalkboard at the club showing events each week.

-Green Maintenance is generally carried out on Monday, Wednesday and Friday mornings, but not every week.
+Green Maintenance is generally carried out on Monday, Tuesday and Friday mornings.

 Are lessons available?